wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 ..
 Minor changes

-* User authentication has been updated with the following impacts:
+* User authentication has been updated with the following changes:

   * User passwords cannot be returned in plain text anymore.
   * Users export (export CSV) cannot export passwords anymore.
-  * Time to import users (import CSV) has been increased significantly if the field ``password`` is provided.
+  * Processing time to import users (import CSV) has been increased significantly if the field ``password`` is provided.
-  * Fields ``username`` and ``password`` in ``wazo-confd`` API ``/users`` don't have impact anymore on authentication and must be considered as invalid.
-To change these values, use ``wazo-auth`` API instead.
+  * Fields ``username`` and ``password`` in ``wazo-confd`` API ``/users`` are now ignored for authentication and must be considered invalid.
+They have been replaced by ``wazo-auth`` API.
-  * Fields ``enabled`` for ``wazo-confd`` API ``/users/<user_id>/cti`` don't have impact anymore on authentication and must be considered as invalid.
-To change this value, use ``wazo-auth`` API instead.
+  * Field ``enabled`` for ``wazo-confd`` API ``/users/<user_id>/cti`` is now ignored for authentication and must be considered invalid.
+It has been replaced by ``wazo-auth`` API.

-* Invalid user email will be deleted automatically during upgrade.
+* Invalid user email address (e.g. ``invalid@``) have been deleted automatically during upgrade.
-* Default phone passwords are now auto-generated.
-Switchboard users with a Snom device will now have to add a configuration file to store the username and password.
-* All agents will have to log out and log back in to receive calls from queues
+* All agents will have to log out and log back in to receive calls from queues.
+You may use the command ``wazo-agentd-cli -c "relog all"`` to do this.
 * The procedure for custom certificates, especially for Let's Encrypt certificates, has been simplified.
 See :ref:`https_certificate`.
-* People using the ``xivo-aastra-2.6.0.2019`` will have to upgrade to version 1.9.2 or later
+* People using the ``xivo-aastra-2.6.0.2019`` will have to upgrade to plugin version 1.9.2 or later
 * ``wazo-provd`` now uses YAML configuration.
 The defaults can be overridden in the :file:`/etc/wazo-provd/conf.d/` directory.
 See :ref:`configuration-files`.
 * The provisioning option :ref:`dhcp-integration` is now enabled by default.
 There is no REST API to disable this feature.
 * Call pickups that have been created using the REST API or ``wazo-admin-ui`` have the interceptors and targets mixed up.
 Since call pickups created using the "orange" web-interface did not have that bug, we could not fix the existing configuration automatically.
-Faulty call pickups will have to be edited and users moved from interceptors to targets and vice versa.
+Faulty call pickups have to be edited and users moved from interceptors to targets and vice versa.
-* Since the feature for managing certificates from web-interface is gone, all certificates must now be managed manually.
+* Since the feature for managing certificates from the "orange" web-interface is gone, all certificates must now be managed manually.
 The directory to access to certificates is :file:`/var/lib/xivo/certificates` and is not backuped or synchronized for HA anymore.
-* If a group or queue was named ``general``, then it has been renamed with one or more suffix ``_`` (e.i. ``general_``).
-The name ``general`` is no more allowed.
+* If a group or queue was named ``general``, then it has been renamed with one or more suffix ``_`` (e.g. ``general_``).
+The name ``general`` is not allowed anymore.
-* ``xivo-sysconfd`` is now async by default.
+* ``xivo-sysconfd`` is now asynchronous by default.
+This implies that changes made via the API or via a web interface may take some time to take effect after the action.
 If you rely on Asterisk being reloaded when configuring resources.
-  See :ref:`sysconfd-configuration` to set the ``synchronous`` option to ``true``
+See :ref:`sysconfd-configuration` to set the ``synchronous`` option to ``true``.
 * Upgrade from version older than 15.01 are not supported anymore.
 * If a custom context (created using the REST API or wazo-admin-ui) was named with the following names, then it has been renamed with one or more suffix ``_``.
 Also if the context name had